jsantiago611/3drops/src/pages/index.md

     padding_bottom: large
     background_color: none
     image: images/Elements for Personal Insurance Web Co (10).png
+    content: >+
+      # You run your agency.

+      # We'll do your website.

+      Get a professional website at a price you can afford, and powerful web editing with zero learning curve.

   - type: grid_section
     title: Image Grid
     subtitle: Grid Section Example